 Civil Partnership Dissolution

 Civil partnerships were created by the Civil Partnership Act 2004, and remained the only option for same-sex couples until same-sex marriage was legalised in March 2014.
-The Supreme Court has recently ruled that allowing civil partnerships to same-sex couples, but not to opposite sex couples, is not compatible with the European Convention on Human Rights.
-As a result the UK government recently said they will be made available to opposite sex couples as well, but that has not yet happened.
+Following a Supreme Court ruling that allowing civil partnerships to same-sex couples, but not to opposite sex couples, was incompatible with the European Convention on Human Rights, civil partnerships were made available to opposite sex couples with effect from January 2020.

 The process for dissolving a civil partnership is very similar to the process for obtaining a divorce, with some very minor modifications, and changes of vocabulary so the information on the rest of this website is equally applicable.